 The global lychee market is forecasted to have a compound annual growth rate of 3.5 percent in the period 2020-2025.
 Because of the increased demand, you should know how to grow and care for the lychee fruit tree.

-What’s the Benefits of the Lychee Fruit?
+What are the Benefits of the Lychee Fruit?

 The lychee fruit is consumed and has several benefits.
 Lychee is high in antioxidants, minerals, and vitamins, which assist in protecting the body from stress by regulating and balancing blood flow.